 Don’t Overdo the Screen Time

 I think most of us have bumped up the amount of screen time we are allowing our kids right now, and that’s totally fine.
 We have to do what we have to do to get through this.
+We could even turn screen time into a project, such as researching our family history together on a site like Genealogy Bank, so that the screen time is at least somewhat productive and/or educational.
 Keep in mind though: too much TV in the day or watching screens too close to bedtime can disturb sleep.
 Consider enforcing a no-screen rule one to two hours before bedtime.
+However, if your kids have projects or anything similar, you may have to allow them to do those.
+But, as a parent, you must ensure that they have a stable internet connection such as those offered by centurylink internet service, so that their work is completed on time and their sleep patterns are not disrupted.

 Don’t Neglect Personal Care

 Don’t spend the day in your pajamas and unbrushed hair.
-Take a shower and get dressed each day.
+Take a shower with bath oils with female or male pheromones and get dressed each day.
 Ask your children to dress themselves and brush their teeth.
 There’s no need to get a full face of makeup on (unless you want to!) but getting ready for the day will make a world of difference in how you feel and what you can accomplish.

 Incorporate Rest Time Into Your Day